felippeduran/client-server-test/README.md

 ## Server Project

 The Golang project has a `Makefile` for running the server, tests and linting.
-You can check available commands with `make help`, but to start the server, simple run `make run`.
+You can check available commands with `make help`, but to start the server, simply run `make run`.

 ### General structure

-Differently from the client project, apart from the root folders, the server uses a feature-first structure for folders/packages:
+Different from the client project, apart from the root folders, the server uses a feature-first structure for folders/packages:

 ```
 cmd/